 - Prices: The average selling price may remain high, especially in cases where market demand is strong and only a few competitors exist.

 - Promotion: Promotions are broadened with more emphasis on mass promotions and sales promotions to encourage product trial.
 Also, personal selling and sales promotions to distributors continue as marketers attempt to make inroads into distributors that target the mass market.

 - Distribution: Marketers look for new distribution channels that enable the product to begin to reach the mass market.
 For instance, consumer products may look to gain distribution in large discount retailers.

 - Profits: The early market entrants may begin to experience profits as early development costs have been covered and overall demand is gaining steam.

-In the early part of the Growth stage marketers are looking to expand the market beyond the Early Adopters and into the mass market using Market Expansion strategies such as: 1) Grow Sales with Existing Products primarily by getting new market segments to buy, and 2) Grow Sales with New Products by introducing new models containing different sets of features.
+In the early part of the Growth stage, marketers are seeking to expand the market beyond the Early Adopters and into the mass market.
+They do this using Market Expansion strategies such as: 1) Grow Sales with Existing Products by getting new market segments to buy, and 2) Grow Sales with New Products by introducing new models containing different sets of features.
 The latter strategy is used not only to appeal to new customers but also to encourage repeat purchasing by existing customers.

 Additionally, greater emphasis is placed on using promotion to continue building awareness and driving interest in the product form.
 This is due to: 1) the need to reach a broader market, and 2) to maintain an effective “share of voice” (i.e., percentage of all promotions in the market), so the marketer’s message is not lost among competitors’ increased promotional spending.